 You can lock parameter(s) to prevent varying this parameter during fit and to prevent its changing due to setting initial values by mouse dragging (for built-in functions).
-Set the checkbox in Lock column in parameters list.
+Set the checkbox in Lock column in parameters list to lock parameter.